 You will be shown to an exam room and asked to complete our New Patient Form if you have not already done so.
 A veterinary technician will triage your pet, and then a veterinarian will complete a full exam of your pet.

-Once assessed, our highly trained veterinarians will formulate a treatment plan so your pet can receive the best possible treatment.
+Once assessed, our highly trained veterinarians will formulate a treatment plan so your pet can receive the best possible treatment (including lifesaving critical care, if required).
 We keep your primary care veterinarian updated with your pet’s medical history to ensure seamless, integrated care.

 Emergency veterinary care is the treatment of animals in situations that require immediate attention, or could potentially be life-threatening.